Matheus28/ws28/README.md

 ### When is ClientDisconnected called?

 It is called after `uv_shutdown` for that client's socket returns, so it might take a little while between your `Destroy` call and that callback getting called.
-Note that the Client pointer will get deleted immediately after that callback returns, so make sure you don't have it stored anywehre else.
+Note that the Client pointer will get deleted immediately after that callback returns, so make sure you don't have it stored anywhere when you return from the callback.